eniallator/Deep-Guards/README.md

 This is a function which takes in a structured object, containing keys of type `string | number | symbol`, and then values which are guard functions.

+This also takes in a second boolean parameter for if the guard should check that the keys exactly match the structured guard object's keys.
+It then doesn't let any "leaky" objects through, which have extra keys.
+This defaults to false.

 As seen in the example at the start of this readme, you can do all sorts of complex nesting, as this produces a guard in the end.

 NOTE: This throws an error if you give it an empty object.\